Cities In Russian Urals, West Siberia Brace For Worst Floods In Decades

 The river is now reaching dangerous levels in the regional capital of Orenburg, a city of 550,000 people.

+The Kremlin spoke of a“critical” situation on Monday, warning that the floods had“possibly not reached their peak”.

-The Kremlin has also warned of "inevitable" floods in western Siberia's Kurgan and Tyumen regions.
+Over the weekend, it said floods were also“inevitable” in western Siberia's Kurgan and Tyumen regions.

-The Kremlin said on Monday that over 10,000 residential buildings had been flooded, mostly in the Urals, Volga area and western Siberia.
+Emergency services said on Monday that over 10,000 residential buildings had been flooded, mostly in the Urals, the Volga area and western Siberia.

-Emergency services warned of a "rise in air temperature, active snow melting and the overflow of rivers".
+They warned of a“rise in air temperature, active snow melting and the overflow of rivers”.

 Much of the city of Orsk was under water after torrential rain caused a nearby dam to burst.

-Orenburg region authorities said that while the Ural river "went down by nine centimetres (3.5 inches)" in Orsk, water levels in the city of Orenburg were rising fast.
+Orenburg region authorities said that while the Ural river“went down by nine centimetres” in Orsk, water levels in the city of Orenburg were rising fast.

-"In Orenburg, in a day there was a rise by 16 centimetres to 872 centimetres," in the water level, the regional government said.
+“In Orenburg, in a day there was a rise by 16 centimetres to 872 centimetres” for the water level, the regional government said.

+The mayor of Orenburg, Sergei Salmin, called on residents in flood-risk zones to leave immediately.

+“The water can come at night.
+Do not risk your lives,” he said on social media, warning that water levels would surpass danger marks.

-Its mayor, Sergei Salmin, told Russian television that the city "has not seen so much water" in decades.
+Salmin told Russian television that Orenburg had not“seen so much water” in decades.

 'No time for convincing'

-Orenburg mayor Salmin said authorities had evacuated 736 people in the city, as they expect the water to rise further.
+Salmin said authorities had evacuated 736 people in Orenburg as they expect the water to rise further.

 Russia's weather monitor Rosgidromet said it did not expect the flood in Orenburg to peak until Wednesday and warned that many districts of the city would be affected.